Finn-story/Portfolio/README.md

-This is my application materials for Aalto University.
+This is my application materials